 Each person in the study was given multiple cognitive tests including common skills like subtraction and word recall.
 Researchers then used those results to give each person a composite cognitive score ranging from zero to 27.
 Braley and her team compared those scores to identifying factors including pet ownership and the number of years spent caring for a cat or dog.

-By continuing the tests and creating new composite scores over the span of six years, researchers found that the pet owners in the group better maintained cognitive function.
+By continuing the tests and creating new composite scores over six years, researchers found that the pet owners in the group better maintained cognitive function.